MJperx/Veinduino/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" id="license" src="http://i.creativecommons.org/l/by/3.0/80x15.png" /></a>

-<p>This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>; it is written by Jozsef Madar.
+<p>This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>; it is written by Aniko Apro and Jozsef Madar.
 (Do <a href="mailto:madar94@gmail.com">let me know</a> if you find it interesting or useful!
 Or, should you find bugs, a report or a <a href="http://help.github.com/pull-requests/">pull request</a> would be welcome.)</p>